-- The least tern, piping plover, whooping crane, and non-listed species management objectives will be retained in the Extension with most of the emphasis placed on the piping plover and whooping crane12. - The pallid sturgeon management objective will be revised to allow for testing of flow releases to benefit pallids.
+- The least tern, piping plover, whooping crane, and non-listed species management objectives will be retained in the Extension with most of the emphasis placed on the piping plover and whooping crane12.
+It will be assumed that management objectives for Piping Plover will provide benefits for the Least Tern benefits. - The Environmental Account objectives will focus primarily on benefits for whooping cranes and also for central Platte targets species habitats.
+Flows for pallid sturgeon management ares described below.pallid sturgeon.
+Expected outcomes for flows to benefit pallid sturgeon will be identified and changes in flow levels determined to evaluate benefits to pallids. management objective will be revised to allow for testing of flow releases to benefit pallids.